Harbor Square: 1968–1988

-2004-2010
+2004–2010

 In 2004, Circuit City moved to a strip mall called Hamilton Commons near the Hamilton Mall.
 The Circuit City's location at the mall was replaced with a K&G Fashion Superstore in 2006 (which has since closed).
-Since then it has remained vacant but in 2012 it was rented by The Spirit Halloween Costume Store as a seasonal tenant.
+Since then it has remained vacant but in 2012 it was purchased by Spencer’s Gifts for their sister company Spirit Halloween to use as a permanent Flagship Location.
 In January 2006, the Shore Mall was sold Cedar Realty Trust for $36.5 million, with initial plans to "de-mall" the mall converting it into an open-air plaza.

 In 2008, the Value City store at Shore Mall was among 24 locations sold by Value City's parent company to Burlington Coat Factory.
 The store closed on September 21, 2008 and remained vacant until it was occupied temporarily by The Community Food Bank of New Jersey in 2011-2012 while their permanent location was torn down and reconstructed.

 Construction began in 2010 on a Golden Corral restaurant near the main entrance to the mall (where the former Dairy Queen stood, before moving into the outer building where the AT&T store and Wells Fargo bank are located) and opened in 2011.

 In August 2010, Cedar Shopping Centers applied for a state Economic Redevelopment and Growth(ERG) grant in the amount of $3 million to $41 million.
 The grant would be used to help finance an $87 million revamp of the mall.
 The plan called for demolishing most of the mall (except Boscov's, Burlington Coat Factory, and all everything else that can be seen from the Black Horse Pike), then converting the site to a strip mall with four additional large stores.
 It also includes $23 million for transportation upgrades such as a reconfiguration of Exit 36 of the Garden State Parkway, an intersection between West Jersey Avenue and the Black Horse Pike, and a boulevard style road network.

-2012-present
+2012–present

 In July 2012, Cedar Realty Trust announced plans to raze 1/3 (over 250,000 square feet) of the mall including the former Value City location, forcing tenants to relocate.
 After demolition, Cedar Realty Trust planned to do some improvements to the location such as a new south entrance to what is remained of the main shopping center, new landscaping, parking lot improvements, and fencing off the excess land in the rear part of the property to put up for sale as vacant commercial land unless phases of new development occur under the owner.

 On January 28, 2013, the Steinbach Time Capsule was dug up in a small ceremony due to demolition process needing it to be moved.
 The plaque and contents of the capsule were given to the Egg Harbor Township Historical Society who will create a display in remembrance of the mall at their location.
 Demolition continued through early-mid 2013, including the former Value City store.